chiararomanengo/extraction_of_roof_pitches/README.md

 Finally, the ```data``` directory contains building footprints corresponding to the area 3820 in the form of standard ESRI Shapefiles.

-All the data are publicly available in the public geoportal (https://mappe.comune.genova.it/MapStore2/#/viewer/1000003072), hosted by the Genova Municipality
+All the data are publicly available in the public geoportal (https://mappe.comune.genova.it/MapStore2/#/viewer/1000003072), hosted by the Genova Municipality.

 ## Basic Usage